Close Menu

 The TL1 Case.

 The build quality of the rangefinder is great.
 It doesn’t necessarily feel quite as robust as more expensive models like the Bushnell Pro X3 or Cobalt Q-6 Slope – but it’s certainly very good.
 The included silicone case is also a nice touch as it makes it even easier to grip and provides a little bit of added durability and water resistance.
-While the color yellow may not have been my first choice, it’s at least very visible which can help make sure you don’t lose it.

 There’s a discreet slope switch on the side which is a great touch, and I really like how it’s implemented.